fefe982/DeMangleVC/special_symbols.md

 ``public: void __thiscall TestClassA::`copy constructor closure'(class TestClassA &)``

-Generated copy contructor, and wraps the actually which has more parameters, but all but the first have default values.
+Generated copy contructor.
+It wraps the a copy constructor with more than one parameters, but only the first one does not have default argument.

-The copy constructor in C++ has only one parameter, or all but the first paramter have default argument.
+The copy constructor in C++ has only one parameter, or all but the first parameter have default arguments.
-In the latter case, when a copy constructor with only one parameters is needed by the compiler, a `copy constructor closure` is generated to wrap up the original constructor.
+In the latter case, when a copy constructor with only one parameter is needed by the compiler, a `copy constructor closure` is generated to wrap up the original copy constructor.

 ## `RTTI Type Descriptor`